 World Cup opens up world’s biggest country

-Is Russia going to be the world’s next travel trend?
+Will Russia become the world’s next great adventure playground?
 Today the draw for the 2018 World Cup is made in Moscow.
-And some are predicting a new craze for vodka, ice, bears and Dostoyevsky…
+It is a chance for this mysterious country to show off its beauty.

 Today, at around 3pm, England will find out how they can win the World Cup.

-The draw for next summer’s tournament will be made in the Kremlin, the walled fortress at the heart of Moscow which has been the home of grand tsars, grey-faced communists and now Vladimir Putin, the world’s first “post-modern dictator”.
+The draw for next summer’s tournament will be made in the Kremlin, the walled fortress at the heart of Moscow.

-The 32 teams will be drawn into eight groups of four.
-The best two teams from each group will qualify for the knockout stages, with the final taking place at the Luzhniki Stadium on July 15th.
+The 32 teams will be drawn into eight groups of four, with the final taking place on July 15th.

 When Putin, not a football fan himself, decided that Russia should bid, the country’s relations with the West were good.
-Affluence abounded, and the rouble was strong.
+Wealth was everywhere and the rouble was strong.

 Russia has still not fully established itself on the tourist trail.
-The country received a mere 25 million tourists in 2016 — not many for the world’s biggest country measured by land mass.
-By comparison, France welcomed 83 million tourists.
+The country received 25 million tourists in 2016 — not many for a country of 144 million people.

 A pristine wilderness covering one eighth of the world’s land surface.
 The world’s longest passenger train journey.
 The site of the second world war’s most important battle.
 The world’s deepest lake.
-And then there are quirkier attractions: a “military Disneyland”, Russian bath-houses, known as banyas, and experiencing weightlessness at a cosmonaut training centre.
+And then there are quirkier attractions: a “military Disneyland”, Russian bath-houses (“banyas”), and experiencing weightlessness at a cosmonaut training centre.

 Will Russia become the world’s next tourism frontier?

 Inevitably it will, say some.
-As affluence increases, so does tourism.
+As wealth increases, so does tourism.
 First we discovered Spain.
 Then Greece.
 Then Bulgaria and Turkey.
-These destinations are now old news, and the world is crying out for a new place to discover.
-Russia has extraordinary cultural and natural wealth, and, thanks to the World Cup, word will get out.
+The world is now crying out for a new place to discover.
+Russia has amazing cultural and natural wealth, and, thanks to the World Cup, word will get out.

 Others respond that it is wrong to talk about a corrupt, warmongering dictatorship in the same breath as a country like Spain.
-But moral objections to visiting Russia are just the beginning.
-The country has an ingrained reputation for being cold, gruff, miserable and pricey.
+But moral objections to visiting Russia are just the start.
+The country has a reputation for being cold, gruff and miserable.
 One tournament will not shake that off.

 - Would you like to visit Russia?